londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 What `pack()` does is that it packs and resizes the `JFrame` to include all its component(s) and their current size(s).

 Super!
-We're now able to render our `Board` and see the whole deal.
+We're now able to render our `Board` and see the whole board.

-#### Drawing the snake & apple
+### Drawing the snake & apple

 We've got the canvas (Board), now we just need to get artsy and add a Snake and some Apples!
 I'll keep it simple and will make the Board exist of a few cells, all pretty large.
 On each cell you either have nothing, Snake or Apple - pretty simple right?
 `JPanel` has some nice-to-have methods built-in, such as `repaint()` which simply repaints the component, which in turns calls `paintComponent(g: Graphics?)` to paint/render it.

 > _Disclaimer:_  the code might not be the most idiomatic, but I try to introduce a few concepts.